Who Used This and What Changed

 Engineering & Implementation

-- DataStage job generation: Python-based template engine producing DataStage parameter files from structured config — reducing new job creation from days to hours
+- DataStage job generation: Python-based template engine producing DataStage parameter files from structured config

 - Control-M integration: Scripts to validate job dependency chains and automatically verify execution order